2025-04-25 00:09:00 +0800 CST By Alison Perry

 1. Adopt Healthy Sleep Hygiene

-Promote consistent, high-quality sleep by limiting screen time before bed, avoiding long daytime naps, and creating a tech-free bedroom.
+Good sleep hygiene involves habits that promote high-quality sleep, such as limiting screen time before bed, avoiding long naps during the day, and creating a quiet, tech-free bedroom environment.

 2. Address Underlying Health Issues